-One of the most widely used ingredients, milk is often referred to as a complete food.
-While cow's milk continues to be the most popular, other milks, including plant-based alternatives to milk, are becoming more regularly used in cooking, drinks and cheeses.
+One of the most widely used ingredients, milk is often referred to as a 'complete' food.
+While cow's milk continues to be the most popular, other milks, including plant-based alternatives to milk, are becoming more regularly used in cooking, drinks and even cheeses.

-Most of the milk we buy is pasteurized, meaning it has been heated to a temperature that removes any potentially dangerous bacteria, however unpasteurized milk is becoming increasingly popular as the general preference for untreated products continues to grow.
+Most of the milk we buy is pasteurised, meaning it has been heated to a temperature that removes any potentially dangerous bacteria.
+However, unpasteurised, or 'raw', milk is becoming increasingly popular as the general preference for untreated products continues to grow.

-Babies, young children, pregnant women and the elderly are advised to avoid eating or drinking unpasteurized milk products.
+Babies, young children, pregnant women and the elderly are advised to avoid eating or drinking unpasteurised milk products.
 Find out more from The Dairy Council.

 Choose the best

-Fresh milk from the cow, with nothing added or taken away and generally unpasteurized.
-Whole milk is naturally rich in a range of nutrients needed for growth, development and maintenance of the human body and has no artificial preservatives or colourings.
-In Britain, most whole cows' milk comes from Friesian cows, but also comes from Jersey and Guernsey cows.
+Gently pasteurised fresh cow's milk, with nothing added or taken away.
+Whole milk is naturally rich in a range of nutrients needed for growth, development and maintenance of the human body, and has no artificial preservatives or colourings.
+In Britain, most whole cow's milk comes from Friesian cows, but sometimes also from Jersey and Guernsey cows.

 Milk from which part or all of the fat has been removed.
-Semi-skimmed milk has a fat content of 1.5 to 1.8 per cent and skimmed milk has a maximum fat content of 0.1 per cent.
-Skimmed milk is low in calories and fat but is nutritionally almost the same.
+Semi-skimmed milk has a fat content of 1.5 to 1.8 per cent, while skimmed milk has a maximum fat content of 0.1 per cent.
+Skimmed milk is low in calories and fat, but is nutritionally almost the same.

-Traditionally made from the thin liquid left over after butter-making but is now more often made from skimmed milk, mixed with milk solids and cultured with lactic acid.
-It contains only 0.1 per cent fat.
-Creamy and sour in flavour, it is commonly used in baking as it gives bread and cakes a moist texture and acidity, which can help activate raising agents.
+Buttermilk is traditionally made from the thin liquid leftover from making butter.
+However, it's now more often made from skimmed milk mixed with milk solids and cultured with lactic acid.
+It contains just 0.1 per cent fat.
+Creamy and sour in flavour, it's commonly used in baking to give bread and cakes a moist texture and acidity, which can help activate raising agents.

 A non-animal derived milk often used by vegans and those with dairy allergies.
-It has a thicker consistency than cows' milk and a distinctly nutty flavour.
-It is made from ground soya beans and used to make yogurt, cheese and cream.
-Use it as you would cows' milk.
+It has a thicker consistency than cow's milk and a distinctly nutty flavour.
+It's made from ground soya beans and can be used to make yogurt, cheese and cream.
+Use it as you would cow's milk.

-Evaporated milk is homogenized milk with a reduced water content which means it is almost double the concentration of ordinary milk.
-It is great for making desserts and puddings.
-Condensed milk is evaporated milk with sugar added to sweeten and thicken it.
+Evaporated milk is homogenised milk with a reduced water content, which means it's almost double the concentration of ordinary milk.
+It's great for making desserts and puddings.
+Condensed milk is the same as evaporated milk, but with sugar added to sweeten and thicken it.
 Use it for making sweets and puddings.

-Check the label when buying fresh milk and store in the fridge for 3-4 days.
-If not refrigerated fresh milk will go sour very quickly.
+Check the label when buying fresh milk, and store in the fridge for up to four days.
+If not refrigerated, fresh milk will go sour very quickly.